AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 4. Onboarding
 ==============
-The purpose of onboarding is to help you setup an account on Aviatrix Controller that corresponds to Azure account with policies so that the Controller can launch gateways using Azure API.
+The purpose of onboarding is to help you setup an account on the Aviatrix Controller that corresponds to an Azure account with policies so that the Controller can launch gateways using Azure APIs.

 Follow the `instructions <http://docs.aviatrix.com/HowTos/Aviatrix_Account_Azure.html>`_ here to create an Aviatrix account that corresponds to your Azure account credential.

-Note you can create a single Aviatrix account that corresponds to AWS, Azure and GCloud account credentials.
+Note: you can create a single Aviatrix account that corresponds to AWS, Azure and GCloud account credentials.
 This is a multi cloud platform.

 5. Gateway Troubleshoot
 ========================

-If the Controller fail to launch Aviatrix gateway in Azure RM, check out `this troubleshooting guide. <http://docs.aviatrix.com/HowTos/azuregwlaunch.html>`_
+If the Controller fails to launch an Aviatrix gateway in Azure RM, check out `this troubleshooting guide. <http://docs.aviatrix.com/HowTos/azuregwlaunch.html>`_

 Enjoy!